 Hawaii State Parks are located in various bird habitats and many species can be observed in those publicly accessible areas.

 The State of Hawaii also has a Natural Area Reserve system, consisting of 21 reserves on the five main islands.
 They are located in various habitats and publicly accessible for free as well.
 For more information on what is accessible, please check the Nā Ala Hele Trail & Access Program.

 There is a choice of birding tours available in the Hawaiian Islands, for various levels of birding.
-Some are free and organized by non-profits.
-Many endemic species are rare, and can only be observed in mountainous forests at high elevations.
+Some are free and organized by non-profits, for example the HAWAII AUDUBON SOCIETY.
+Their website has excellent Birding Guides for the five main islands.
+Many endemic species are rare and endangered, and can only be observed in mountainous rain forests at high elevations.

 NATIONAL WILDLIFE REFUGES ON HAWAII (the main islands):